rdkit/rdkit/Docs/Book/Cartridge.md

 To improve performance while loading the database and building the index, I changed a couple of postgres configuration settings in postgresql.conf :

-    fsync = off               # turns forced synchronization on or off synchronous_commit = off      # immediate fsync at commit full_page_writes = off            # recover from partial page writes
+    synchronous_commit = off      # immediate fsync at commit
+    full_page_writes = off            # recover from partial page writes